riley-mld/UnityBanana_DQN/README.md

 ## Instructions
 For Training the agents after going through the installation steps, first open the Navigation file with Jupyter Notebook.
-Then change the line with the path to the enviroment, to where it's located in your computer.
+Then change the line with the path to the environment, to where it's located in your computer.
 You can download the files from here and unzip them at the repositories location.
 * Linux: [click Here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * Mac OSX: [click Here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 * Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)